Atlanta Revocable Living Trust Attorneys

-The Trustee – This person holds title to the trust property and manages it according to the terms of the trust.
-The money or property held by the trustee makes up the principal of the trust; this principal can frequently change as expenses are incurred by the trustee or the principal appreciates or depreciates in value.
-Often, the settlor serves as the trustee during their lifetime and another person or trust company serves as the successor trustee after the settlor’s death, of if the settlor becomes incapacitated.
+- The Trustee: This person holds title to the trust property and manages it according to the terms of the trust.
+The money or property held by the trustee makes up the principal of the trust.
+This principal can frequently change as expenses are incurred by the trustee or the principal appreciates or depreciates in value.
+Often, the settlor serves as the trustee during their lifetime and another person or trust company serves as the successor trustee after the settlor’s death, or if the settlor becomes incapacitated.

-The Beneficiary – This is the person or entity entitled to receive the income or principal from the trust.
-The beneficiary benefits not just from the income or principal received by the trust, but the composition of the revocable trust allows the beneficiary to avoid the pains of probate court as they go through the trying time of losing a loved one.
+- The Beneficiary: This is the person or entity entitled to receive the income or principal from the trust.
+The beneficiary benefits not just from the income or principal received by the trust, but the composition of the revocable trust also allows the beneficiary to avoid the pains of probate court as they go through the trying time of losing a loved one.

 A trust is considered a “living trust” when it is established during your lifetime and as “revocable” when you reserve the right to amend or revoke your trust during your lifetime.

-The property held in a revocable living trust at the time of your death is not subject to probate administration, thus beneficiaries will receive their inheritance automatically, and within accordance with the stipulations set forth in the trust document.
-Other advantages include:
+The property held in a revocable living trust at the time of your death is not subject to probate administration, thus beneficiaries will receive their inheritance automatically, and in accordance with the stipulations set forth in the trust document.

-- The administration of a trust is a private matter; by remaining out of courts, the trust remains shielded from public discourse.
+- The administration of a trust is a private matter and remains out of courts.
+The trust remains shielded from public discourse.

 - Property can be distributed to beneficiaries shortly after your death, avoiding the lengthy processes that probate courts bring that can drag on for a considerable amount of time.

-- Probate court approval is not needed to sell trust assets, expediting the process of liquidating assets that are no longer desired to be held.
+- Probate court approval is not needed to sell trust assets, which expedites the process of liquidating assets that are no longer desired to be held.

 Living trusts typically boil down to two different versions: irrevocable and revocable.
 The basics come down to this: revocable trusts can be modified or canceled by the grantor, whereas the irrevocable trust cannot be amended or terminated without first securing the beneficiary’s permission.
 Both types of trusts will aid in avoiding probate court, and a revocable trust obviously comes with added flexibility.